JoachimCoenen/Cat-PostProcessing/PostprocessingProfile.md

 ### The Override Order

-The profile in the post processing manager of your camera overrides post processing volumes with a higher `importance` value, which override volumes with a lower `importance` value, which override volumes, that are set as global.
+The profile in the post processing manager of your camera overrides post processing volumes with a higher `importance` value, which override volumes with a lower `importance` value, which override volumes, that are set to global.